aitoroses/floxide/docs/adrs/0017-event-driven-node-pattern.md

 ## Decision

-We will implement the `EventDrivenNode` trait to enable event-driven workflows within the Flowrs framework.
+We will implement the `EventDrivenNode` trait to enable event-driven workflows within the Floxide framework.
 This trait will be designed to:

 1. Allow nodes to wait for events without blocking threads
 2. Process events as they arrive